 In accordance with Section I.3.9 of the ISO New England Inc. Transmission, Markets, and Services Tariff, Facilities proceeding through the Simplified Process shall be evaluated for significant effect on Affected Systems.
 If Section I.3.9 is amended to require Facilities less than one megawatt to be evaluated for potential adverse impact to Affected Systems, or it is determined that the Facility, in aggregate with other generation capacity on the Company EPS, may result in an adverse impact to Affected Systems, the Company may require that the Facility be reviewed under Section 3.4(b) of the Standard Process.

-If the Interconnecting Customer does not substantially complete construction within 12 months after receiving the Conditional Approval to Interconnect from the Company, the Company will require the Interconnecting Customer to reapply for interconnection.
+If the Interconnecting Customer does not substantially complete construction within 12 months after receiving the Conditional Approval from the Company, the Company will require the Interconnecting Customer to reapply for interconnection.

 Pre-Application Reports